doamaral/python-mobile-pytest/README.md

 ## Running tests
 In order to run the tests, we need to pass the value for PLATFORM environment variable.
 Currently this project supports `Android` and `iOS` values.

+> [!IMPORTANT]
-IMPORTANT: At this moment, only Android run depends on the full setup, since iOS version is mocking the driver.
+> At this moment, only Android run depends on the full setup, since iOS version is mocking the driver.

 There are 2 basic ways to set this variable value: